 How did Kubera Become Lord of Yakshas?

-The story of how Kubera became the Lord of the Yakshas is rooted in Hindu mythology and is often associated with his devotion to Lord Shiva.
+The story of how Kubera became the Lord of the Yakshas is rooted in Padma Purana and is often associated with his devotion to Lord Shiva.
 Kubera, originally named Kuvera, was the son of the sage Vishrwa.
 Despite being born into a lineage of great wisdom, Kubera had a rather unattractive appearance, which led to him facing ridicule from his stepmother.
 Frustrated by the constant mockery, Kubera sought penance to attain the favor of Lord Shiva.

 Kubera chose the sacred location of Mount Kailash, the abode of Lord Shiva, to undertake his rigorous penance.
 For many years, he engaged in severe austerities and deep meditation, demonstrating his unwavering devotion to the divine.